ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 The question summarized is: On Windows 2019 vm, using Apache2.4 when pyttsx3 (which is a text to speech conversion library) is called it is producing empty .wav files.
-Apache is set up so the user can use python in cgi-bin scripts The user has a script that when called on command line produces a 115 kb .wav file that contains a spoken version of his text.
-However when the user invokes the same script via a web browser it creates a 46b that has the .wav header but no data.
+Apache is set up so the user can use python in cgi-bin scripts, The user has a script that when called on the command line produces a 115 kb .wav file that contains a spoken version of the given text.
+However when the user invokes the same script via a web browser it creates a 46b file that has the .wav header but no data.

 I don’t understand the topic of the questions but I can breakdown why this question is a good example of a smart question by how it follows the precepts established by Eric Raymond.
 First I have good reason to suspect that the user did their research before asking the question on StackOverflow.
-The user has tried multiple solutions such as running WAMP on a Windows 10 machine, or using Apache use php to call python as a shell command.
+The user has tried multiple solutions such as running WAMP on a Windows 10 machine, or having Apache use php to call python as a shell command.
 Even if I don’t know exactly what the user is talking about, they have tried many solutions.
 Second, the user specifies the versions of important things on their Windows 10 and Windows 2019